Risør Municipality: History

 The village of Risør was a small fishing village in the prestegjeld of Søndeled when Dutch vessels began to call there to purchase timber around the year 1570.
 By 1607, two inns had been opened to serve Dutch sailors.
 In 1630, Risør became a privileged port (ladested).
 The town has a timber church, Risør Church which was built in the Baroque style in 1647.

-In 1723, Risør was granted town status which granted it a number of commercial privileges.
+In 1723, Risør was granted town status kjøpstad as a which granted it a number of commercial privileges.
 By the end of the 18th century, 96 sailing vessels were owned by Risør merchants.
 It was the sixth largest shipping town and one of four shipbuilding centers in Norway.

 In Letters on Sweden, Norway, and Denmark, Mary Wollstonecraft wrote extensively while visiting Risør in 1783, including the following remarks: